alexeygrigorev/mlwiki.org/index.php/Graph_Kernel.md

 ---
-title: "Graph Kernel"
 layout: default
 permalink: /index.php/Graph_Kernel
+tags:
+- graphs
+title: Graph Kernel
 ---

-# Graph Kernel

 ## [Graph](Graph) Kernel
 A ''kernel'' of a graph $K \subset V$ is ($V$ - all nodes of a graph)
 - $\forall a \in K, \not \exists b: a \to b$